ArturoDent/find-and-transform/searchInPanel.md

 ### Variables resolved based on current file only

-There is no way to avoid this with the present api.
+There is no way to avoid this with the present vscode extension api.
 If you use any variables in the various args, like `${LINE_COMMENT}` or `${relativeFile}`, their values will be resolved based on the current editor.
 So, for example, `${LINE_COMMENT}` will be how line comments appear in the current editor only.

 -------